nolanlab/SpatialScore/README.md

 **Test Data**

-Here we provide an sample input data table (SpatialScore_test_data.csv) and the resulting output data tables for reference.
+Here we provide a sample input data table (SpatialScore_test_data.csv) and the resulting output data tables for reference.

 **Script creation**